drizzle-team/drizzle-orm/examples/sqlite-proxy/README.md

 ---

 In current SQLite Proxy version - drizzle don't handle transactions for migrations.
-As for now we are sending an array of queries, that should be executed by user and user should do `comitt` or `rollback` logic
+As for now we are sending an array of queries, that should be executed by user and user should do `comit` or `rollback` logic

 </br>